"What can I take home?"

 The southwestern peninsula of England has a mild and warm climate regulated by the Gulf Stream, and that is why Cornwall’s gardens are renowned for their beauty, attracting visitors year after year.
 Specialist nurseries are numerous here, this is a favourite of ours – The Duchy of Cornwall Nursery (see video here) at Lostwithiel.

-Originally a slate quarry, the Duchy of Cornwall Nursery began life producing forest trees in the late 1960s and has become one of the largest and most well-respected nurseries in the South West.
+Originally a slate quarry, the Duchy of Cornwall Nursery began life producing forest trees in the late 1960s.
+It has become one of the largest and most well-respected nurseries in the South West.
 The Nursery is located at the heart of the Duchy estate and Restormel Castle can be seen from across the valley.

 A tipple to take back?